mitsimi/code-share/README.md

 # Code Share

-A web application for sharing and managing code snippets, built with Go and Vue.js.
+A modern web application for sharing and managing code snippets, built with Go and Vue.js.

 ## Project Structure